Preparing for a Fall COVID-19 Surge

 - Review PPE Training attendance records, schedule, and monitor compliance for anyone

 Defining Characteristics: Patient care needs ultimately trump educational and clinical

 training needs.
-All residents are shifted to patient care and the majority of education activities are
+All residents are shifted to patient care and the majority of educational activities are

 suspended for the time being.